 Policies and practices

 In June 2020, Allstate’s Investment Management Committee adopted our Responsible Investing Policy.
-The policy outlines our expectations for investment professionals to incorporate and consider ESG factors, subject to client investment policy requirements, when making investment decisions and requesting our external money managers to do the same.
+It outlines our expectations for investment professionals to incorporate and consider ESG factors, subject to client investment policy requirements, when making investment decisions and requesting our external money managers to do the same.
 The policy applies across all asset classes in our investment portfolio.
+In 2021, we made minor changes to the Responsible Investing Policy as part of our annual review process.

 We prohibit investing in certain entities whose activities are fundamentally inconsistent with Allstate’s values or are likely to result in reputational or other significant risks.
 These restrictions include: investments in companies that predominantly conduct business in the civilian firearms industry; or majority ownership interest or control of a company that operates a coal or other mine (either directly or through a subsidiary) or provides services to those mines.